mikey1384/twinkle-vite/src/containers/Management/Tools/SUBTITLE_GENERATION_PROCESS.md

     - Each batch is reviewed by Claude 3.7 Sonnet AI
     - The AI checks for accuracy, completeness, coherence, and context
     - Any issues are automatically fixed
+    - The original text is preserved exactly as-is, only translations are modified

 ### 6. Post-Processing